-We believe that the Trust is well positioned for growth with our leverage in our target range of 55% to 65%.
-During the first nine months of 2019, the Trust raised over \$57 million of capital from private and public equity offerings.
-As a result, the Trust has already completed the acquisitions of 222 Portland, the Crombie Portfolio and the FCR Retail Portfolio during the first three quarters of 2019 and subsequently a 50% interest in an industrial portfolio in Alberta was acquired by the Trust.
+We believe that the Trust is well positioned for growth with our leverage below our target range of 55% to 65%.
+During 2019, the Trust raised over \$70 million of capital from private and public equity offerings.
+As a result, the Trust has completed the acquisitions of 222 Portland, the Crombie Portfolio, FCR Retail Portfolio and a 50% interest in an industrial portfolio in Alberta.
 These acquisitions utilized a large portion of the Trust's liquidity and will provide immediate cash flow to the Trust to create a larger stable platform for future growth.
+Our equity issue completed in December as well as pending debt refinancing have the Trust well positioned to take complete any planned acquisitions in 2020.

 The Trust continues to target industrial, flex industrial, net lease convenience retail, multi-residential, core service provider and healthcare professional office assets across Canada.
-Beyond the Crombie and FCR Retail Portfolios, the Trust expects to grow predominately through external acquisitions through 2019 and into 2020 with a focus on wholly-owned multi-tenant industrial and convenience retail with joint venture partners.
+Beyond the Crombie and FCR Retail Portfolios, the Trust expects to grow predominately through external acquisitions through 2020 once we have visibility to the full economic impact of the COVID-19 virus, with a focus on wholly-owned multi-tenant industrial and convenience retail with joint venture partners.
 We will continue to assess each acquisition to ensure they meet our investment objectives but will not grow the portfolio only for the sake of growth.